-In a ruling dated December 27, 2011, the BaFin granted MünchenerHyp the right to use IRBA retroactive to October 1, 2011.
-Following approval to use IRBA for MünchenerHyp's first rating system, the basic IRBA will be employed to determine the amount of equity required to back the major portion of the Companies and Institutions category of Ioans.
-This means that only PD will be estimated1.
-The advanced IRBA will be used for the Retail Business, Germany and Retail Business, Small and Medium-Sized Enterprises (SME): this means that the LGD will also be estimated.
+MünchenerHyp has been entitled to employ IRBA since October 1, 2011.
+As of December 31, 2013 the supervisory authority granted the Bank the right to use IRBA for further portions of its commercial property mortgage business portfolios.
+As a result, the basic IRBA approach will be employed to determine the amount of equity required to back the major portion of the Companies and Institutions exposure categories.
+This means that PD will be estimated.
+The advanced IRBA approach will be used for the Retail business, Germany and Retail business, Small and Medium-Sized Enterprises (SME): this means that the LGD will also be estimated.
 In order to comply with supervisory requirements, the standardised approach for credit risk (KSA) will be applied to determine the level of equity required for the remainder of the portfolio.

-With a total equity requirement of \notin 663.0 million as of December 31, 2012 the total key figure was 13.46% and the core capital ratio was 9.09%.
+With a total equity requirement of \notin 576.9 million as of December 31, 2013 the total key figure was 16.66% and the core capital ratio was 11.66%.
 This meant that legally required 8% (total key figure) of equity needed to back existing risk exposure was met by a great margin.
-The split of equity requirements per December 31, 2012 by different risk categories and exposure classes is summarised in tables 2 to 4.
-The equity required for borrower risks from the IRBA portfolio amounts to \notin 296.8 million, and \notin 348.5 million for borrower risks for the KSA portfolio.
-Equity required for operational risks and market risks is significantly lower with \notin 13.8 million and \notin 3.9 million respectively.
+The split of equity requirements per December 31, 2013 by different risk categories and exposure categories is summarised in Tables 2 to 4.
+The equity required for counterparty risks from the IRBA portfolio amounts to \notin 359.7 million, and \notin 202.5 million for counterparty risks for the KSA portfolio.
+Equity required for operational risks and market risks is significantly lower with \notin 12.6 million and \notin 2.1 million respectively.
 The basic indicator approach is used to calculate operational risk.
-The equity requirement arising from market risks is to be completely attributed to the aggregate foreign currency position on the date of record.
+The equity capital requirements arising from market risks are completely attributable to the aggregate foreign currency position.

 Cou nterparty Risk for IRBA Portfolios Equity requirement in € million

 1. Central governments 0.0

-2. Institutions 94.5
+2. Institutions 87.4

-3. Companies 111.3
+3. Companies 174.4

-4. Retail business 81.7
+4. Retail business 85.7

 5. Participations 0.0

-Securitisations 1.1
+6. Securitisations 4.9

-7. Other non-credit obligation assets 8.2
+7. Other non-credit obligation assets 7.3

-Total 296.8
+Total 359.7

-Table 2: Equity Required for Counterparty Risk - IRBA Portfolios
+Table 2: Equity Capital Required for Counterparty Risk - IRBA Portfolios

 Operational Risk and Market Risks Equity requirement in € million

-Operational Risk 13.8
+Operational Risk 12.6

-Basic indicator approach 13.8
+Basic indicator approach 12.6

-Market Risks 3.9
+Market Risks 2.1

-of which aggregate foreign currency position 3.9
+of which aggregate foreign currency position 2.1

-of which exposure to interest rate risk in trading book 0.0
+of which exposure to interest rate risk

+in trading book 0.0

 of which other risks 0.0

-Table 3: Equity Required for Operational Risk and Market Risks
+Table 3: Equity Capital Required for Operational Risk and Market Risks

-Cou nterparty Risk for KSA Portfolios Equity requirement in € million
+Coui nterparty Risk for KSA Portfolios Equity requirement in € million

 1. Central governments 1.0

-2. Regional governments and local authorities 0.4
+2. Regional governments and local

+authorities 0.4

-3. Other public-sector bodies 1.2
+3. Other public-sector bodies 0.5

 4. Multilateral development banks 0.0

 5. International organisations 0.0

-6. Institutions 3.2
+6. Institutions 1.9

-7. Covered bonds issued by credit institutions 1.5
+7. Covered bonds issued by credit

+institutions 1.2

-8. Companies 203.9
+8. Companies 63.5

-9. Retail business 25.6
+9. Retail business 28.0

-10. Exposures secured by property 87.4
+10. Exposures secured by property 78.4

 11. Investment shares 0.4

 12. Participations (Grandfathering) 7.1

 13. Securitisations 0.0

 14. Other items 0.0

-15. Overdue items 16.8
+15. Overdue items 20.1

-Total 348.5
+Total 202.5